AKASH4671/Stock-Return-Forecasting-Using-LSTM-and-Machine-Learning/README.md

-# 📈 Stock Return Prediction Using LSTM & Machine Learning
+# 📈 Stock Return Forecasting Using LSTM & Machine Learning

 This project explores how machine learning — especially **Long Short-Term Memory (LSTM)** networks — can be applied to forecast short-term stock returns using historical lag features.
 It also compares traditional models like **Random Forest** and **XGBoost**, offering practical insights into their strengths and limitations.